 Highlights of the Soweto tour include the former residence of Nobel Peace Prize winner Nelson Mandela; the Hector Peterson memorial for the victims of the civil unrest in the 1970s; the ultramodern Chris Hani Baragwanath Hospital; and various other impressive community development projects.
 The balance of the day is at leisure.
 Breakfast provided.

 Day 4: Johannesburg, South Africa/Windhoek, Namibia.
 After breakfast this morning, transfer to the airport for your flight to Windhoek.
 There, you will meet up with the rest of your tour group at your hotel.
 (Please see Day 2 of the main tour itinerary above.)

 Take advantage of your already-included international airfare to visit the vibrant city of Cape Town, a truly hot destination for style, night life and gorgeous scenery.
-You'll return to the U.S. 3 days after the dates shown above.
+You'll return to the U.S. 3 days after the dates listed.

 Day 13: Windhoek/Cape Town.
 This morning, fly to the beautiful city of Cape Town, nestled between the Indian and Atlantic oceans.
 Upon arrival, you will be met and transferred to your hotel.
 Accommodations: Protea Hotel North Wharf.
 Breakfast provided.